top of page

 What is an object for

-An honest object mediates between an interior life and a shared world.
+An object mediates between an interior life and a shared world.
 It is a sentence the self speaks into matter: an articulation of use, beauty, and time.
 The integrity of that sentence depends on:

-What end (telos) does this object serve?
+• What end (telos) does this object serve?

-What kind of life does it invite its keeper to live?
+• What kind of life does it invite its keeper to live?

 The maker’s first responsibility: tuning the instrument

 When this interior knowing is absent, creation collapses into featurelessness.
-Objects become hollow, stripped of necessity, multiplying without coherence or meaning.
+Objects become hollow, stripped of necessity, multiplying without meaning.
 In the absence of discernment, no true filter remains, only the echo of market appetite.
 And appetite, when severed from depth, always consumes more than it needs.

 The participant’s responsibility: the education of appetite